2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-We now consider how the various spin-spin interaction terms in \cref{eq:H-perturbed} generate and act on string excitations.
 We already considered the $S_i^{\pm} S_j^{\pm}$ term in \cref{eq:H_QSV}.
-Acting on a ground state, this generates a single string surrounding two plaquettes with energy $8J$, and upon a second application, it generates the membrane exchange term discussed in \cref{sec:membrane_exchange}, as illustrated in \cref{fig:membrane_exchange}, effectively by creating a string, wrapping it around a closed surface, and re-annihilating it.
-This perturbatively generates the magnetic field term, as appears in \cref{eq:H-2-form}, in the gauge-Higgs theory.
+Acting on a ground state, this generates a single string along the edges of two dual plaquettes with energy $8J$, and upon a second application, it generates the membrane exchange term discussed in \cref{sec:membrane_exchange}, as illustrated in \cref{fig:membrane_exchange}, effectively by creating a string, wrapping it around a closed surface, and re-annihilating it.
+This process perturbatively generates the membrane exchange, \cref{eq:H-mem-exch}, or equivalently the magnetic field term, $-K \sum_{\vtiny} \cos\left[B(\vtiny)\right]$ in \cref{eq:H-2-form}.

 Next, consider the $S^{\pm} S^{\mp}$ term.
 Acting on a ground state with no string excitations, this creates a pair of minimal strings on neighboring plaquettes with opposite circulation, illustrated in \cref{fig:flip_flop}(a).
-This state has classical energy energy $16J$, due to the extra energy of two strings overlapping.
-For this reason, application of this term alone does not generate tunneling between classical ground states at a low order in perturbation theory.
+This state has classical energy $16J$, due to the extra energy of two strings overlapping.
+For this reason, application of this term alone does not generate tunneling between classical ground states at low orders in perturbation theory.
 On the other hand, acting on a state with a single minimal string, this term serves to hop the string to a neighboring plaquette, as illustrated in \cref{fig:flip_flop}(b).
-Thus this term generates kinetic energy for the strings.
-Note, however, that kinetic energy of the strings is not strictly well-defined, since strings are extended objects which have internal configurational (i.e. ``vibrational'') modes.
+Thus this term generates a ``kinetic energy'' for the strings.
+Note, however, defining such a kinetic energy of strings is not immediately straightforward since strings are extended objects which have internal configurational (i.e. ``vibrational'') modes.
 It may be possible to define a band dispersion for the shortest strings, treated as particles hopping on the direct pyrochlore lattice sites (centers of dual lattice plaquettes), plus broadening corrections from longer string configurations.